-Michael Sorkin is a Distinguished Professor of Architecture and Director of the Graduate Program in Urban Design at The City College of New York (CCNY).
+Michael Sorkin was Distinguished Professor of Architecture and Director of the Graduate Program in Urban Design at The City College of New York (CCNY).

-He is also Founder of Terreform, a non-profit Organization devoted to urban and environmental research and intervention.
-Currently funded research includes a project to examine the limits of self-sufficiency within New York City and a study on sustainable transport systems.
+He was also Founder of Terreform, a non-profit organization devoted to urban and environmental research and intervention.
+Research includes a project to examine the limits of self-sufficiency within New York City and a study on sustainable transport systems.

-Michael Sorkin Studio is a design practice devoted to both practical and theoretical projects at all scales, with special interest in sustainable urban environments/green city architecture.
-Recent projects include master planning in Hamburg, Visselhövede, Leipzig and Schwerin, Germany; planning for a Palestinian capital in East Jerusalem; planning and design for a highly sustainable 5000-unit community in Penang, Malaysia; and studies of the Manhattan waterfront and Arverne, Queens, New York.
+His design practice Michael Sorkin Studio devoted to both practical and theoretical projects at all scales has a special interest in sustainable urban environments/green city architecture.
+Projects include master planning in Hamburg, Visselhövede, Leipzig and Schwerin, Germany; planning for a Palestinian capital in East Jerusalem; planning and design for a highly sustainable 5000-unit community in Penang, Malaysia; and studies of the Manhattan waterfront and Arverne, Queens, New York.

-He studied architecture at Harvard University and the Massachusetts Institute of Technology (MIT).
-He also holds degrees from the University of Chicago and Columbia.
+He studied architecture at Harvard University and the Massachusetts Institute of Technology (MIT), and held degrees from the University of Chicago and Columbia University.

-From 1993 until 2000, he was Professor of Urbanism and Director of the Institute of Urbanism at the Academy of Fine Arts in Vienna.
-He has also been professor at numerous architecture schools including Cooper Union, Colombia, Yale and Harvard and also the Architectural Association in London, the Aarhus School of Architecture in Denmark, Carleton University in Ottawa, Canada.
+He was Professor of Urbanism and Director of the Institute of Urbanism at the Academy of Fine Arts in Vienna (1993-2000).
+He was also professor at Cooper Union, Colombia, Yale and Harvard in the USA, as well as the Architectural Association in London, the Aarhus School of Architecture in Denmark, Carleton University in Ottawa, Canada.

-Michael Sorkin lectures widely, and is author of many texts for general and professional audiences.
-He is currently contributing editor at Architectural Record and Metropolis and was architecture critic of The Village Voice for ten years.
+Michael Sorkin is author of many texts for general and professional audiences.
+He was contributing editor at Architectural Record and Metropolis, and architecture critic of The Village Voice for ten years.
 His books include Exquisite Corpse: writings on buildings, Local Code: the constitution of a city at 42 degrees north latitude, Giving Ground: the politics of propinquity (edited with Joan Copjec), and Wiggle, a monograph of the Sorkin studio.

-The studio is the recipient of a variety of awards including three ID Awards and a Progressive Architecture Award.
-In 2005/06, Michael Sorkin directed studio projects for the post-Katrina reconstruction of Biloxi and New Orleans, and is currently at work on a plan for a self-sufficient, post-petroleum city in the Ecuadorian Amazon.
+Michael Sorkin Studio has received awards including three ID Awards and a Progressive Architecture Award.
+In 2005/06, Michael Sorkin directed studio projects for the post-Katrina reconstruction of Biloxi and New Orleans, and works on a plan for a self-sufficient, post-petroleum city in the Ecuadorian Amazon.
 In 2009, he was appointed a Fellow of the American Academy of Arts & Sciences.